-Fig 23:A example of a well-designed modern car showroom.
-This site is outside the conservation area and on a road with comparable businesses.
+Figure 17: An example of a well-designed modern car showroom.
+The site is outside the Conservation Area and on a road with similar businesses.
 The building, signage lights and totem pole are all contemporary, reflecting the nature of the business.

-Shopfronts and Planning Law
+Shopfronts and planning law

-75. In general, alterations to shopfronts will normally require planning permission, and alterations affecting the character of listed buildings will probably need listed building consent.
+67 In general, alterations to shopfronts will normally require planning permission, and alterations affecting the character of listed buildings will probably need listed building consent.
 Adverts on listed buildings will almost always require listed building consent.

-Design Approval
+Design approval

-76. Planning permission is required for any material change in the external appearance of a shop.
+68 Planning permission is required for any material change in the external appearance of a shop.
 This could include altering the glazing, changing facing materials, installing blinds and shutters or enlarging a fascia.

-Listed building consent
+Listed Building consent

-77. Any alteration affecting a listed building will require listed building consent.
+69 Any alteration affecting a listed building will require listed building consent.
 This can include such detail as repainting a shopfront in a different colour, installing a security alarm, altering the shop interior, or installing shutters, blinds and advertisements.

-Prior approval for permitted development

-78. Before beginning development under Class MA, the developer must apply to the Local Planning Authority for a determination as to whether the prior approval of the authority will be required.
+Prior approval for permitted development 70 Before beginning development under Class MA, the developer must apply to the Local Planning Authority for a determination as to whether the prior approval of the authority will be required.

-Conservation area consent
+Conservation Area consent

-79. Conservation area consent is required for the substantial demolition of any building in a conservation area.
+71 Conservation area consent is required for the substantial demolition of any building in a conservation area.
 This could include the removal of a shopfront.